 Today I’m participating in my 3rd and final post of this week – a blog hop for wall treatments that AREN’T shiplap.
 Down with shiplap!
-Enough with already.
-It’s only appropriate in historically valid homes, and even then, use sparingly to allow its beauty to shine.
-Because I live in a PMQ, i.e a rented home (because no one owns base housing) I’ve created a renter-friendly peel & stick tile bathroom accent wall.
+Enough with it already.
+It’s only appropriate in historically valid homes, and even then, use it sparingly to allow its beauty to shine.
+Because I live in a PMQ, i.e a rented home (because no one owns base housing) I’ve created a renter friendly peel & stick tile bathroom accent wall.

 *Aspect Tiles provided the product for review, but all thoughts are my own.
 Thank you for supporting the brands that make PMQ for two possible.

 A while back I fell in love with Aspect Tiles’ peel & stick glass subway tiles.
 As a renter, I loved the idea of something I could quite literally peel and stick.
 However, as a renter, I did not love the idea of having to put fresh drywall in after removing them for our march-out.
 No thank you.
 So what did I do then?
 Read on to find out.